BRG Survivor Series: Local woman has surprise attack shortly after the birth of her son

 Trending News

-For the next six hours the Phillips family waited outside of the ICU, praying for their loved one as she fought for her life.
+For the next six hours the Phillips family waited outside of the intensive care unit, praying for their loved one as she fought for her life.

 Sure enough that silver bullet saved Jessica’s life.
 She says it was the faith that she and those around her had that kept her fighting so hard.

 “There were moments where it was just me, Carla, and the Lord just there, because they had done everything they could with the medicine.
 She just stayed there and held my hand, never left.
 That's what gave me, you know, some hope.
 I made up a little acronym because my brain was really tired.
 So it's Ainsley, my children's names Ainsley Barton, Scarlet Stone.
-But the acronym is abs because it includes Bart.
+But the acronym is ABS because it includes Bart.
 So it's Ainsley, Barton, Bart, Scarlett, Stone.
 It's a little acronym.
-I would just say "abss" in my head over and over and it's really sweet that I have a bracelet from the Baton Rouge general with "abss" on it.
+I would just say 'abss' in my head over and over and it's really sweet that I have a bracelet from the Baton Rouge General with 'abss' on it.
 It's really special to me,” Jessica said.

 “I felt like she was getting the best care she possibly could get.
 And then that trickled into the nurses.
 Carla was holding her hand.
 It was a connection.
 I think it was more than just a physical touching, the connection.
 It truly was a spiritual connection that everyone who walked in that room was lifting her up and yeah, pulling for us.
 So from an experience standpoint, we never felt alone," Bart said.